Naked-Roadmap/naked-roadmap/app/work-log.md

 ## Requirements
+Projects Pages
+TODO: On Dashboard, show recent comments as well
+TODO: Fix the star/critical functionality on planning page
+TODO: Fix links on the planning page discussion section
+TODO: Fix links on the planning page commitments section
+TODO: Send email when planning is complete
+TODO: Sent sprint as active when complete
+TODO: If no active cycle, then use last completed on dashboard
 TODO: Make sure objectives on the planning page show the number of projects supporting them.
+TODO: Fix styles for create page.
+TODO: Projects as tasks vs. projects
 TODO: On the project page, ability to attach a project to a goal.
 TODO: Only one sprint active.
 The rest as upcoming or completed.
 TODO: Sort sprint projects